The Department of Neurology maintains an active schedule of teaching conferences for residents.

 Each week one faculty member or senior resident is responsible for bringing a live patient to this conference.
 The presenter elicits the history and demonstrates the key examination findings.
 Subtle features of the neurologic examination, typical and rare presentations of common or uncommon neurologic disease, and issues of management are all considered.
 Residents are taught to formulate the problem by localizing the site of the disease, constructing a differential diagnosis, considering appropriate diagnostic tests, and proposing management.

 Every Friday over lunch, residents present cases to each other while Dr. Zach London and/or Dr. Doug Gelb lead the discussion about the localization and differential diagnosis.
 You don’t want to miss this conference because, as we say, this lesion isn’t going to localize itself!

 We have a full schedule of regular conferences designed specifically with the educational interests of residents in mind.
 These include our basic and clinical neurology conference, mindfulness/wellness conference, stroke conference, epilepsy conference, journal club, neuroradiology conference, quality improvement conference, and neuro-ophthalmology rounds.
 In addition to these conferences, which are specifically designed for residents, several subspecialties hold conferences that residents are encouraged to attend.

 Program Evaluation Committee

 Composed of both residents and faculty members, the Resident Evaluation Committee meets monthly to discuss matters related to resident education.
 The goal of is continuous improvement of our educational program to meet the changing needs of residents.
-Dr. Zachary London chairs the committee.
+Dr. Zach London chairs the committee.